 Monroe Avenue, a mixed use corridor that originates on the edge of downtown and runs through the southeast quadrant of the City, has evolved into a significant destination-oriented retail, entertainment and employment corridor with eclectic shops, lively bars and nightlife, as well as a variety of cafe's and restaurants that draw customers from a broad area.
 The corridor also continues to have a significant community-serving function, providing goods and services, entertainment and places of worship for nearby residents.
 Approximately 10,000 people live within a ten minute walk of Monroe Avenue, giving it one of the higher population densities in the City.
 Since Monroe Avenue is adjacent to and integrated with several residential neighborhoods, residents enjoy the convenience of nearby services, shops and restaurants but must compete with customers and employees for the use of parking spaces on nearby residential side streets.
 On the other hand, customers and visitors to the area frequently find available parking to be limited, costly, or requiring walks that are perceived to be too lengthy.

-The last complete parking analysis of Monroe Avenue was completed in 1993.
+The last complete parking analysis of Monroe Avenue, prior to this study, had been completed in 1993.
 Since that time, many parking lots have been redeveloped and replaced with buildings.
 Major streetscape improvements incorporated protected on-street parking spaces in certain locations, but did not create enough new spaces to replace those lost to development.
 Over the past 20 years, the number of sit down restaurants and other establishments has increased significantly, adding to the parking demand.
 Monroe Avenue continues to evolve in ways that are likely to put pressure on parking resources.
-The goal of this study is to develop a parking management plan for Monroe Avenue that identifies implementable recommendations to improve the function of existing parking facilities while examining ways to encourage the use of alternate forms of transportation to mitigate future parking demand in the area.
+The goal of this study was to develop a parking management plan for Monroe Avenue that identifies implementable recommendations to improve the function of existing parking facilities while examining ways to encourage the use of alternate forms of transportation to mitigate future parking demand in the area.

 About the Project

-The objective of this study is to identify and evaluate parking issues along the Monroe Avenue corridor.
-The study will develop a series of recommendations to improve the quality of parking facilities and resources for area residents, businesses, visitors and other vested stakeholders and will identify how responsible transportation management can be used to provide parking alternatives through encouraging the use of transit and enhancing accessibility for pedestrians and bicyclists.
-The City has hired the consulting firm Fisher Associates to conduct the Parking Study.
-The boundaries of the study area consist of Monroe Avenue from the former Inner Loop to Culver Road and one block in on all residential side streets.
+The primary objective of this study was to identify and evaluate parking issues along the Monroe Avenue corridor.
+A series of recommendations were developed to improve the quality of parking facilities and resources for area residents, businesses, visitors and other vested stakeholders and identified how responsible transportation management practices can be used to provide parking alternatives through encouraging the use of transit and enhancing accessibility for pedestrians and bicyclists.
+The City hired the consulting firm Fisher Associates to conduct the Parking Study.
+The boundaries of the study area consisted of Monroe Avenue from the former Inner Loop to Culver Road and one block in on all residential side streets within that area.

-Components of the study will include an inventory of the following:
+Components of the study included an inventory of the following:

 - Current parking supply (on-street and off street; both public and private)